jordy33/jonobridge/README.md

 ## Protocol Interpreters

-Each supported protocol has its own interpreter in `pkg/interpreters`.
+Each supported protocol has its own interpreter in `interpreters`.
 Its mission: **parse vendor-specific data → output Jonoprotocol**.

 ### 1. Huabao